 My middle school obsession with illnesses and medicine will still be fulfilled because I’ be able to diagnose and prescribe medicine as needed.
 That why I’m choosing Psychiatry over Psychology.

-I think I could do well in the psychiatric field because INFJs have a natural ability to connect with people one-on-one, to listen, and to understand them.
+I think I could do well in the psychiatric field because INFJs have a natural ability to connect with people one-on-one, listen, and understand them.
 Plus, the career will feel so much more caring and genuine than where my original plans were guiding me.
 Plus, now I can help the children!!!

 I really think this is something I need to do.